BIGJRA/BIGJRA.github.io/rejuv.md

 Hidden in here is *Red Shard,* 2 *Blue Shards,* and *Max Repel.* Grab the *Water Gem* on the beach and go up.
-Surf across to talk to Saki, and you’ll have to battle 6 Sharpedo.
+Surf across to talk to Saki, and you'll have to battle 6 Sharpedo.

 Surf to the left to find: